Home > Installation Support Centre

 Duct and air inlet panel sizes

-The duct size and air inlet panel size increases in proportion to the size and number of the dryers in the laundry.
+The size of your duct and air inlet panels will increase in proportion to the size and number of the dryers in your laundry.

 Dryer outlet